-Barrel 150s and Angle trims
+Barrel trim and Angle trim

 Set out of the battens is dependent on the pitch of the roof.
 Battens are usually positioned so that they are spaced apart evenly either side of the hips apex.
 On steeper pitch roofs the battens need to be located closer together so the barrels/angle trim can be installed tightly against the turned up tile.

 Table 4.6.1.1 provides a guide to the width of battens at various pitches.

-The battens each side are for supporting the turned up tiles and for fastening the Barrel 150s/Angle trims.
+The battens each side are for supporting the turned up tiles and for fastening the Barrel trim/Angle trim.

-Barrel 150s
+Barrel trim

-Typical hip battens for Barrel 150s installed on top of the tile battens at spacing of 140 mm - refer to Table 4.6.1.1.
+Typical hip battens for Barrel trim installed on top of the tile battens at spacing of 140 mm - refer to

+Table 4.6.1.1